mjs/imapclient/doc/src/index.rst

 to the base protocol.
 These are referred to in the documentation below where relevant.

+Python versions 2.6, 2.7, 3.2 and 3.3 are officially supported.

 A Simple Example
 ----------------
 The core of the IMAPClient API is the IMAPClient class.
 Instantiating